hsolberg/ESPHome/PROJECTS.md

 ### Description
 - One screen to show the time and temperatures inside+outside.
-- One screen to show delays and when the next train is scheduled for the undergroundtrains.
+- One screen to show delays and when the next train is scheduled for the subway.
+Useful when commuting to work.